hamletc1602/AuthorSite/README.md

 - Cloaking of .html extensions on page urls.
 - Email feedback form with truly hidden email address.
 - Websites can be generated from eisting templates, or existing files uploaded to the site.
+- An editor UI is provided, that works with built-in templates, or provide your own template files (advanced)
+- Use the built-in site generator, or provide your own lambda function (advanced)
-- Website files are generated to a test site first, automatically promoted to the live site with one button click.
+- Website files are first generated to a test site first, then promoted to the live site with one click.
 - Creates a unique key pair for uploading files to only this website's test site bucket.
 - Built-in forwarder to the Amazon store for the user's country for book links.
 - Custom 404 (not found) page (returns to index.html).

 ## AWS Amplify

-This static site service fills a simillar role to using AWS Amplify, but with less $/GB for data transfer. there's also less chance of obscelescence and maintenance due to shifting AWS priorities since it works directly with AWS core building blocks.
-If you are planning to use your own website/generator code (Not the default author or artist site templates provided), and are comfortable with git and build pipelines, then you may want to check out AWS Amplify instead of this service.
+This static site service fills a simillar role as using AWS Amplify, but with less $/GB for data transfer. there's also less chance of obscelescence and maintenance due to shifting AWS priorities since it works directly with AWS core building blocks.
+If you are planning to use your own website/generator code (Not the default site templates provided), and are comfortable with git and build pipelines, then you may want to check out AWS Amplify instead of this service.

 ## Requirements